jborean93/packer-windoze/README.md

 install Windows and finally configure Windows.
 The best thing to do is to run this overnight or as a background process.

-Once complete a `.box` file will be created in the same folder the `packer.json` file is located in.
+Once complete the `virtualbox.box` file will be created in the same folder the `packer.json` file is located in.
 This file can be added to Vagrant using `vagrant box add file.box` or can be shared with others using your own methods.